Pop-up notes are active on this page - Click any note number to view|

 it seems that the freehold of each of the three units was offered for sale (see right), although the third one was withdrawn before the sale.
 Although we are given no clues as to the identity of either the vendor

-date of his arrival in Beeston is not known, it is likely that it was before March 1860 as it was then that Jane, his second wife, died in Beeston, aged only 53.
-She was buried in Beeston Churchyard where George was also
+date of his arrival in Beeston is not known, it is likely that it was before March 1860 as it was then that Jane, his second wife, died in Beeston, aged only 53 and was buried in Beeston Churchyard 24'

-buried in May 1967 following his death, aged 57.
-The contents of his shop, together with his furniture were sold at auction in June 1867.
+The contents of his shop, together with his furniture were sold at auction in June 1867 27.

 We can now take a look at each shop and their occupants in turn during this time and into more recent times, using present-day street numbers: